Brother MFC-L8690CDW Drivers, Scan to PC Failures, ControlCenter4 Issues, and Rear Paper Jam Errors

-Problem: Rear jam on every print
+Problem: Brother MFC-L8690CDW rear paper jam on every print (including duplex errors)

 Other devices showing similar behavior: